aptitudetechnology/BioXen_Fourier_lib/generate-specification-document-draft.md

 # GitHub Copilot Codebase Analysis Prompt

 ## Objective
-Analyze the existing BioXen_jcvi_vm_lib codebase to understand the current architecture and inform the development of a comprehensive specification document that aligns with the pylua_bioxen_vm_lib patterns.
+Analyze the existing BioXen_jcvi_vm_lib codebase to understand the current architecture and inform the development of a comprehensive specification document that aligns with the pylua_bioxen_vm_lib patterns (see `pylua_bioxen_vm_lib_specificationversion-0-1-22.markdown`).

 ## Analysis Request